innoq/sentinel2-to-ndvi/README.md

 ## Example
 ![NVDI](examples/T35MRU_20190915T080611_ndvi.jpg)

+Area around Nyagatare, Rwanda.

-(White is a value of 1.0, which is best, Black means bad or no vegetation).
+White is a value of 1.0, which is best, Black means bad or no vegetation.

 ## Prerequisites